-3.2 Management structure, milestones and procedures associated with document Ref.
-Ares(2019)1399623 - 01/03/2019 project's research activities; overall legal, contractual, financial and administrative management; Preparing the Consortium Agreement (CA), using the latest DESCA model; Coordination and management of knowledge and risks; Managing the exploitation and dissemination activities.
+3.2 Management structure, milestones and procedines

+Project management is in accordance to EC rules for achieving the project objectives within the agreed high quality of work, budget and time scale.
+Its main aim is the strategic control of each WP, implying coordination of the activities and implementation of quality control mechanisms.
+Project Management includes: Coordination of activities and implementation of quarty control mechanis project's research activities; overall legal, contractual, financial and administrative management; Preparing the Consortium Agreement (CA), using the latest DESCA model; Coordination and management of knowledge and risks; Managing the exploitation and dissemination activities.
 Consortium communication and monitoring will ensure the high-quality work, using appropriate methods, such as frequent contact between the coordinator and the WP Leaders and briefing of their progress, technical meetings on demand through the web, and updates to all partners once milestones or deliverables are accomplished.
 Management Structure (see Fig. 33) is adapted to the project size, and already implemented with success in projects of similar scale.
 The management bodies are presented next.